INFORMATION AND INSTRUCTIONS

 - Letters of Recommendation

 - Application Fee

-The Office of Medical Admissions will notify you by email when we have received all credentials required to complete your file.
+The Office of Medical Admissions will notify you by email when all required credentials have been received.
 However, the Office of Medical Admissions is unable to assume responsibility of notifying applicants of missing credentials.
 If you do not receive a confirmation email after submitting all credentials please contact the Office of Medical Admissions to ascertain your application status.
 All application credentials must be received by the Office of Medical Admissions by January 15.

 LETTERS OF RECOMMENDATION

-Recommendations may take the following form(s), and need to be submitted by January 15, to the Office of Medical Admissions through AMCAS.
-Please review the AMCAS Instruction Manual for complete details.
+Recommendations may take the following form(s), and need to be submitted by January 15, to the Office of Medical Admissions through the AMCAS Letter Service.

 Please Take Special Note:

 - Please review the Creighton definitions of science and non-science recommendation letters below.

 - Creighton only accepts letters that are signed and dated.
 The letters must be current and written during 2014 or later.
 Older letters will not be accepted.